Saidsp19/sidecar/README.md

 There are several applications available which provide a graphical interface to the user:

-* AScope - a software oscilloscope for viewing data samples
+* AScope - a software oscilloscope for viewing data samples ([additional info](http://keystrokecountdown.com/articles/ascope/index.html))
-* BScope - a rectangular representation of radar returns (contrast with PPIDisplay's polar display)
+* BScope - a rectangular representation of radar returns - contrast with PPIDisplay's polar display ([additional info](http://keystrokecountdown.com/articles/bscope/index.html))
 * Master - a process manager application that shows the active processing streams running in the SideCar LAN
 * Playback - an application that can playback recorded data files.
 Supports playback rate changing and looping when it reaches the end of a data file
 * PPIDisplay - a simulation of a phosphor plot position indicator (PPI) display.
-Even has a crude simulated decay effect for those that can't live without phosphor decay
+Even has a crude simulated decay effect for those that can't live without phosphor decay ([additional info](http://keystrokecountdown.com/articles/radardisplay/index.html))

 Various signal processing algorithms can be found in the Algorithms directory.